Balochi Culture

 Balochi Sports

-Balochistan is full of fun games, plays, and activities carried out and performed in various regions of Balochistan, specifically in Makran.
+Balochistan is full of fun games, plays, and activities, which are carried out and performed in various regions, specifically in Makran.

 Balochi traditional sports are quite different from those in other parts of Pakistan.
-One of the most popular games includes Chauk and Ji.
+Chauk and Ji are among the most popular games.

 Some other famous games are Kapagi, Hashti, Nogadgi, Setoki, Matoki, Hadogi, Sache, Sakhan Kuti, and many others.